The objective of this example is to predict the default risk of a bank’s customers using machine learning.

 A model selection aims to find the network architecture with the best generalization properties, i.e., the one that minimizes the error on the selected instances of the data set.

-More specifically, we want to find a neural network with a selection error of less than 0.802 WSE, the value we have achieved so far.
+More specifically, we aim to develop a neural network with a selection error of less than 0.802 WSE, the current best value we have achieved.

 Order selection algorithms train several network architectures with different numbers of neurons and select the one with the smallest selection error.